mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 ## Class: MessageQueueing.Services.MessageSenderProviderFactory
-Factory for creating instances of based on channel and message types.
+Factory for creating instances of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageSenderProvider*based on channel and message types.

 Initializes a new instance of the class.
 ### Methods

 #### Constructor
 Initializes a new instance of the class.
-Factory for creating instances of based on channel and message types.
+Factory for creating instances of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageSenderProvider*based on channel and message types.

 ##### Parameters
 * *serviceProvider:* The service provider used for resolving services.